 – Brett Favre is the career leader in interceptions thrown.
 He is also the leader in touchdowns, passing yards, completions & wins as a quarterback.

-Besides obvious talents in certain areas none of these people are any different then we are.
+Besides obvious talents in certain areas none of these people are any different than we are.
 I will repeat that again.
-None of them are any different then we are.
+None of them are any different than we are.
 The sooner you buy into and embrace this fact the quicker you will begin seeing your own level of successes.

 Three things you can do now to move from a setback to success:

-- Know what you want.
-Clearly decide what you’d like to be, do & have.
-I would highly reccomend the book, The Success Principles: How to Get from Where You Are to Where You Want to Be by Jack Canfield.
-It is one of FReedom Personal Development’s favorite books on success.
+1. Know what you want.
+Clearly decide what you’d like to be, do and have.
+I would highly recommend the book, The Success Principles: How to Get from Where You Are to Where You Want to Be by Jack Canfield.
+It is one of Freedom Personal Development’s favorite books on success.

-- Write 2-3 personal setbacks to success stories.
+2. Write two or three personal setbacks to success stories.
 This reminds you that you can accomplish many things when you put your mind to it.
 You have proof from past experiences.

-- Be prepared to fail.
-There are two certainties of Failure: 1) It’s guaranteed 2) It is essential to growth.
+3. Be prepared to fail.
+There are two certainties of Failure: 1) It’s guaranteed 2) It is essential to growth

 If you’ll do those three things you will be well on your way to experiencing the kind of success that you so richly deserve.
 I will close by sharing a quote I heard from one of my mentors, Zig Ziglar: